Empa - the place where innovation starts

 Empa is the research institute for materials science and technology of the ETH Domain and conducts cutting-edge research for the benefit of industry and the well-being of society.

-Fluency in English is required; oral expression skills in German are desirable
+- Fluency in English is required; basic knowledge of German is desirable.

 We look forward to receiving your online application including a letter of motivation, CV, diplomas with transcripts and contact details of two referees.
 Please upload the requested documents through our webpage.
 Applications via email will not be considered.

 Empa, David Heusser, Human Resources, Ueberlandstrasse 129, 8600 Dübendorf, Switzerland.